aidi-2004-ai-enterprise/ss-2025/Assignments/Assignment1.md

 **Weight**: 10% of final grade

-**Due**: 1 week from assignment datex
+**Due**: 1 week from assignment date.

 **Submission**:
 - Slide deck as PDF via LMS
-- 1-page analysis document (comparison table or ecosystem overview)
+- (mp4 file) Screen recording presenting your slidedeck with face webcam and audio enabled.
+(Have all three enabled, facecam, audio and screenrecord.
+And present your powerpoint slidedeck.)
 - Demo evidence (screenshots or code snippets) in presentation appendix

 ## Core Philosophy